 Ayaa: A Hero’s Journey is a story of serendipity and karma, exploring the amazing twists of fate that connect Albert Thomas, an Aboriginal World War II veteran, and Anneke Mercks-Sayer, a Dutch immigrant and World War II survivor.
 Through interviews, recreations, photos and archival footage, we journey through the history of one man’s giving nature, his unwavering generosity, and the ultimate reward of one person’s heartfelt thanks.

-Ayaa: A Hero’s Journey can be seen every Remembrance Day on APTN in Canada, and around the world on broadcasters like NITV – Australia, TG4 – Ireland, Maori Television – New Zealand, TITV – Taiwan, and BBC Alba – Scotland.
-It has been seen in festivals across Canada, the United States, Australia and Europe.
+Ayaa: A Hero’s Journey was broadcast around the world on APTN in Canada, NITV – Australia, TG4 – Ireland, Maori Television – New Zealand, TITV – Taiwan, and BBC Alba – Scotland, and screened in festivals across Canada, the United States, Australia and Europe.

 Tube Tales: TV’s Real Stories

 Director, 26 episodes of Tube Tales: TV’s Real Stories.